 The Australia luxury fashion market size reached USD 5.1 Billion in 2024.
-Looking forward, IMARC Group expects the market to reach USD 6.7 Billion by 2033, exhibiting a growth rate (CAGR) of 3.07% during 2025-2033.
+Looking forward, the market is projected to reach USD 6.7 Billion by 2033, exhibiting a growth rate (CAGR) of 3.07% during 2025-2033.
 The rising disposable incomes, increasing demand for premium apparel, growing influence of celebrity culture, expanding urban population, increasing social media influence, digital retail expansion, and heightened consumer awareness regarding global fashion trends are some of the major factors augmenting the Australia luxury fashion market share.

 Report Attribute